We are proud to be an accessible venue and to provide facilities and services for our disabled visitors to assist and support you during your visit.

 If there is any additional way that we can support you, please don’t hesitate to contact us or speak with a member of staff during your visit.

-In November 2014 we were named one of Britain’s Most Accessible Tourist Attractions by tourist boards in England, Scotland, Wales and Northern Ireland!
+In May 2015 we were awarded Gold at the VisitEngland Awards for Excellence – Access for All category, and in November 2014 we were named one of Britain’s Most Accessible Tourist Attractions by tourist boards in England, Scotland, Wales and Northern Ireland, and in

 Download our Access Statement (Word Document) to find out more details about access for families and disabled visitors.

 Watch a short film about access at Eureka!